Frequently Asked Questions

 But even if you don’t have a manuscript draft yet, simply delegating the writing to someone else is not your only option.
-In addition to ghostwriting, collaboration, and editing, we also offer writing coaching.
-Both writing coaching and writing collaboration begin with what we call a book plan, where we ask the author a series of detailed questions to yield a strong foundation for book writing, peace of mind that the book will truly serve their readers, and a detailed table of contents to guide their draft writing.
-After the book plan is complete, authors produce their chapters one at a time according to the book plan and send each chapter to us for either accountability and comments (writing coaching) or detailed revisions and some draft writing (writing collaboration).
-Both also include an hour-long consult per chapter to guide the development of their writing skills.
+For example, we also offer writing coaching.
+Both writing coaching and ghostwriting begin with what we call a book plan, where we ask the author a series of detailed questions to yield a strong foundation for book writing, peace of mind that the book will truly serve their readers, and a detailed table of contents to guide their draft writing.
+For writing coaching, after the book plan is complete, authors produce their chapters one at a time according to the book plan and send each chapter to us for feedback and revision guidance.
+This approach also includes an hour-long consult per chapter to guide the development of their writing skills.
 We can help you as much or as little as you’d like to meet your personal writing goals.
-For more information about writing coaching or consulting, see our Services page, or e-mail Amanda at firstname.lastname@example.org.
+For more information about writing coaching, see our Services page, or e-mail Amanda at email@example.com.

 I found out from my publisher that I need to submit a fully edited and proofread manuscript for publication.
 How do I know what levels of editing I really need?